channharith/control-flow-practices/README.md

 There are a series of prompts inside [`lib/challenge.js`](lib/challenge.js).
 Work through all of the prompts.
 Each prompt is in the form of a JavaScript comment.
 Write your code to solve the prompt after the comment.

-Commit your code after you solve a prompt.
+You may comment in the function invocations `prompt1()`, `prompt2()`, etc. to see the output of your code in the browser.

 Some prompts will require you to practice researching methods we did not learn in class.
 This is intended to help you learn to become a more independent developer.

+To be considered passing, at least 12 out of the 16 (or 75% of) tests must pass (see below).

-### Reminder: You are required to make a commit after each prompt.
+### Reminder: You are expected to make a commit after each prompt to build good Git habits.

+A commit message may be along the lines of "Complete prompt 2".

-### Optional:
+### Tests (Optional):

 **If you're curious about whether your code passes the tests written for this assignment, you can do the following:**